krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 #### An application runs behind an application load balancer in multiple regions.
 You need to intelligently route traffic based on latency as well as availability.

 Create an AWS global accelerator and add the ALBs

+#### An application uses Geo Location Based Routing on Route 53.
+Route 53 receives a DNS Query and it is unable to detect requester’s Geo location.
+How will Route 53 respond in this case?

+Default location is returned if it is configured.
+Otherwise 'no answer' response is returned

+#### n application is deployed in multiple AWS regions and Route 53 is configured to route request to the region that offers lowest latency for the client.
+Due to an unplanned downtime, Application is not available in one of the regions.
+How will Route 53 handle this scenario?

+Health Check needs to be configured for Route 53 to become aware of application down scenarios.
+It will then act on the routing configuration specified

 ## Block and File Storage <a id="Block_File_Storage"></a>